Sports Analyst Resume Examples

 Good communication skills are a must.
 The sports analyst must be comfortable speaking, interviewing others, and leading the discussion.
 A clear speaking voice is especially important for radio personalities.

-Other necessary soft skills include confidence, quick thinking, and observational skills.
+Other necessary soft skills include confidence, quick thinking or critical thinking, and observational skills.

 Work experience